 Hydrolysate Formula: Nutramigen and Alimentum are hydrolysate formulas.
 Although these formulas are hypoallergenic, the protein in these formulas is only partially broken down.
-Therefore, allergic reactions can still occur when on this formula.
+Therefore, allergic reactions can still occur to the protein fragments in this formula.

-Amino Acid-Based Formula: Around the office, this formula has been called “super” hypoallergenic, meaning it is made from individual non-allergenic amino acids, making it easy for babies to digest.
-Neocate and Elecare are both amino acid-based formulas, but only Neocate is manufactured in a 100% dairy free environment.
+Amino Acid-Based Formula: Around the office, this formula has been called “super” hypoallergenic.
+That's because it is made from individual, non-allergenic amino acids.
+These "building blocks" of protein are the least allergenic source of protein, and are easy to absorb.
+Neocate and Elecare are both amino acid-based formulas.
+Neocate powdered formulas are made in a 100% dairy protein-free environment.

-Sometimes, babies with symptoms of milk protein allergy are given a hydrolysate formula first to see if it works.
-If the baby is still sick after several weeks, the doctor then recommends switching to an amino acid-based formula.
-However, that can mean many weeks (that feel like an eternity!) of a sick, miserable, undernourished baby and exhausted, stressed out parents.
+Sometimes, babies with symptoms of milk protein allergy are given a hydrolysate formula first to see if it resolves signs and symptoms.
+If the baby is still sick after several weeks, and signs and symptoms haven't fully resolved, the next step is often switching to an amino acid-based formula.
+However, that can mean many weeks (that feel like an eternity!) of a sick, miserable baby and exhausted, stressed out parents.

-So, some doctors recommend starting with the amino acid-based formula – which they know will provide the baby with relief fast if he or she has milk protein allergy.
-If the baby does well on it (for infants with milk protein allergy, symptoms usually resolve within three days of starting Neocate), after a few weeks parents can try to transition the baby to a hydrolysate.
-If the Neocate doesn’t help the baby, that tells the doctor right away that it is not a milk protein allergy causing the baby’s symptoms and the medical team needs to do some more investigative work to find out what’s really wrong.
-If you have a baby recently diagnosed with milk protein allergy, talk to your doc about the best approach.
+In certain cases, doctors may recommend starting with the amino acid-based formula – which they know will resolve signs and symptoms of milk and multiple food allergies.
+If the baby does well on it (for infants with milk protein allergy, symptoms usually resolve within three to fourteen days of starting Neocate), after a few weeks parents can try to transition the baby to a hydrolysate.
+If the Neocate doesn’t help the baby, that tells the doctor that the signs and symptoms are not related to a milk protein allergy, and the medical team needs to do some more investigating to find out what’s really wrong.
+If you have a baby recently diagnosed with milk protein allergy, talk to your doctor about the best approach.

 If you think your little one might have a milk protein allergy, but hasn’t been diagnosed yet, make an appointment with your doctor.